alphagov/govuk-frontend/src/components/error-message/README.md

 See the [main README quick start guide](https://github.com/alphagov/govuk-frontend#quick-start) for how to install this component.

-## Introduction

-Component to show a red error message - used for form validation.
-Use inside a label or legend.

 ## Guidance and Examples

 Find out when to use the error message component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/error-message).